JoaoLopesF/SerialDebug/README.md

 Please add a issue for problems or suggestion.

 And please join in the Gitter chat room ([SerialDebug on Gitter](https://gitter.im/SerialDebug/Public)).

-I suggest you use a Github Desktop New app to clone, it help to keep updated.

 ## Benefits